dgketchum/swim-rs/examples/README.txt

 	- Clone https://github.com/dgketchum/pyemu and checkout the 'etd' branch.
 Install it into your python environment with e.g., 'pip install -e /home/projects/pyemu'.
-This has a small number of hacks to modify how PyEMU writes the .pst file that I haven't found an elegant solution to yet.
+This has a small number of hacks to modify how PyEMU writes the .pst file that I haven't found a good solution to yet. # TODO

 	- Use the calbrate/build_etd_pp.py script to build a PEST++ configuration and subdirectory.
 This will be a subdirectory of the flux project directory, i.e., swim-rs/examples/flux/pest.
 The function build_pest.py will erase the existing pest